rzsun/rzsun.github.io/_posts/2022-07-26-spark-memory-overview-and-troubleshooting.md

 ### JVM Heap

+Here is a breakdown of the memory areas on the JVM heap:

 | Memory Area | Use case                                                                                                                                                         | Size                                                                               |
 |-------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------|
 | Execution   | Used for shuffles, joins, sorts, and aggregations.
 Evicted after each operation.
 Metrics found Execution tab of SparkUI. **Causes OOM if full** | spark.executor.memory * spark.memory.fraction * (1 - spark.memory.storageFraction) |